norm/whatnext/docs/usage.md

     - [ ] Do something for the sake of it docs/basics.md:
     # Indicating the state of a task
+    - [/] in progress, this task is partially complete
-    - [ ] empty, this task is outstanding
+    - [ ] open, this task is outstanding
+    - [<] blocked, this task needs more input
     # Indicating the state of a task / Multiline tasks and indentation
     - [ ] Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.